Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Seek nonsexual activities with your partner that you still enjoy.
 Explain to your partner that your loss of interest and affection is a symptom of your depression, not a rejection of him or her, and that these symptoms will be temporary.

-Go through the following steps:
+For each of these problems, try go through the following steps:

-- Say exactly what the problem (or goal) is.
+- Say exactly what the problem is.

 - Evaluate the good and bad points of each idea in turn.